 Our Los Angeles criminal defense attorneys can help you with various charges.
 Our team can handle infractions, misdemeanors, and felonies.
 In addition, we provide a defense if you face state or federal charges.

 You can contact us if you face charges for a traffic violation, including driving under the influence (DUI).
-Our team takes on the following:
+Our team takes on the following examples of crimes:

 - Drug crimes